hachkingtohach1/Shop/README.md

 # Shop
-One plugin for economy server PMMP (GUI)
+One plugin for economy server PMMP (GUI).

 # Config